 50 Festive Fiver gift ideas

-Our Festive Fivers contest challenges forumites to come up with the best 'make or buy' sub-£5 presents.
+Our Festive Fivers contest challenged forumites to come up with the best 'make or buy' sub-£5 presents.
 Among the inspirational ideas was the 12 Dates of Christmas, an inspirational date night package for someone you love (or lust after) - from a picnic in the park to a candlelit bubble bath.

 Or how about a homemade vinyl wall clock, or 50 Sheds of Grey?
 For kids, plant a fallen bell from Santa's sleigh in your garden on Christmas morning to make the kids' eyes as wide as their smiles.
 See 50 Festive Fivers for a full list of winners and inspiration.